2019 Novel Coronavirus (COVID-19)

 - We are limiting patients to only one (1) visitor, if required, that is healthy and 16+ years of age.

 - You have the option to wait in your car for your appointment instead of the waiting rooms.

 - All equipment is being sanitized before and after each patient.

 - Virtual office visits or tele-visits are available and may be requested.
-Your provider can help decide if this is a good option for you.
+Contact your care team or call 901.683.0055 to request a remote visit.

 What are some other things you can do to protect yourself & others?

 - Keep both your mouth and nose completely covered by your mask or facial covering.

 - Practice frequent hand hygiene per CDC guidelines.
 This includes handwashing and hand sanitizer.

 - Refrain from touching your eyes, nose or mouth with unwashed hands.